nkaretnikov/polyphasic/polyphasic.md

 Sciences](http://www.cambridgebrainsciences.com/browse/) for two weeks before switching to a polyphasic schedule.
 While polyphasic, I'm planning to continue that for at least four weeks, if I don't give up earlier.
+The tests must be taken at the same time of day (somewhere in the middle between two naps) to avoid the effects of sleep, drowsiness, wakefulness, food, work, exercise, etc.

 Based on various anecdotes, the initial adaptation period should take 1 or 2 weeks (to get back to your normal energy levels), and it may take up to 2 months to adapt fully (to be able to move naps a bit without destroying your schedule completely).

 There are four different types of tests that don't require an account: